 This leads to view theories with a Landau pole as UV-incomplete or effective theories.
 The presence of a Landau pole is taken as an evidence of an energy scale at which the theory breaks down and new physics must intervene.
-This interpretation becomes obviously more concerning when the scale of the Landau pole approaches energies accessible to present or near future experimental efforts.
+This interpretation becomes obviously more concerning when the scale of the Landau pole approaches energies accessible to present or near future experiments.
 Since the running of the couplings changes according to the matter content of the models, it is necessary to investigate SM extensions for the presence of a Landau pole.

 In the case of 331 models, the scale of the Landau pole depends on the value of the parameter $\beta$.
 Minimal 331 extensions with $\beta = 1/\sqrt{3}$ exhibit a Landau pole in the $U(1)$ coupling at very high energies (much like the Standard Model), while setting $\beta = \sqrt{3}$ lowers the Landau pole to about $ 4$ TeV.
 Such a low energy divergence can be troublesome for bileptons detection in a near future by LHC.
 It is interesting both from the phenomenological and theoretical point of view to investigate how to build extensions of the minimal 331 model with $\beta = \sqrt{3}$ where the Landau pole occurs at higher energy scales \cite{Dias:2004dc,Martinez:2006gb,Doff:2023bgy,Barela:2023oyp}.\\